-In addition during the project implementation environmental and social impact studies will be conducted prior to any physical achievement as required by the Senegalese Environmental Code and the environmental and social policy of the Centre de Suivi Ecologique (CSE).
+In addition, during the project implementation, environmental and social impact studies will be conducted prior to any physical achievement as required by the Senegalese Environmental Code and the environmental and social policy of the Centre de Suivi Ecologique (CSE), and in line with the requirements of the Environmental and Social Policy of the Adaptation Fund.
 These studies will also produce an environmental and social management plan to address potential negative impacts from the project interventions.
+It is the normal procedure that ESIA reports are approved by a technical committee and by the local communities.
+The environmental endorsement is issued only after this validation.